 Pensions in pay and deferred pensions are increased annually by an amount equal to the excess of the four-year average investment return of the fund over a base rate of 6.0%, limited by the increase in the Consumer Price Index for Canada.
-Despite assuming that the fund will earn 5.25% per year on average over the long term, based on the asset mix of the fund we expect that there will be years where the fund return will exceed 6.0% and increases in pensions will be granted.
-Pensions for retired and deferred members will be increased in 2021 by 0.70%.
-We have assumed that pensions will subsequently increase following 2021 by 0.75% per year thereafter.
+Despite assuming that the fund will earn 5.50% per year on average over the long term, based on the asset mix of the fund we expect that there will be years where the fund return will exceed 6.0% and increases in pensions will be granted.
+We have assumed that pensions will increase by 1.00% per year on average.